 - c.
-On the IIth November, 2018, the Director accompanied the staff-clinicians to the prison facility where they met with the Deputy Controller of Prisons (DCP).
+On the 11th November, 2018, the Director accompanied the staff-clinicians to the prison facility where they met with the Deputy Controller of Prisons (DCP).
 The DCP showed the clinicians round the facilities to identify the needs of the inmates.
 Eventually, a lecture about the prison was delivered by the second in command of the prison about the functions and structure of the Nigerian Prisons Service.
 Thereafter, thirty inmates were released for students to interview and ascertain their problems and challenges.
 Thereafter relief materials such as toilet papers, bathing soap, bathroom slippers and food items were delivered to the prison authorities.
-The sum of No. 000 was also given to the prison authorities for the purpose of paying the fine imposed on five selected convicts.
+The sum of N 60,000 was also given to the prison authorities for the purpose of paying the fine imposed on five selected convicts.
 Those convicted persons were eventually released. - d.
 On 20th February, 2019, having obtained the permission of the State Controller of the Prisons, a batch of two staff-clinicians and three student-clinicians visited the prisons and interviewed four convicted inmates with the intention of ascertaining their circumstances and paying off of their fines so that they might regain their freedom.
 After much deliberation amongst the clinicians, two persons were identified as meeting the qualifications.
 The qualifications included the facts that the crime they were convicted of was not violent and that the fines were affordable.
 One of such inmate stole yams because he was hungry; the second stole a motor-bike which had been recovered and given back to the owner.
-The total sum was fifteen thousand Naira only (N 15, 000), which the clinicians raised.
+The total sum was fifteen thousand Naira only (\aleph 15, 000), which the clinicians raised.
 One of them was convicted at Aramoko-Ekiti and the other, Emure-Ekiti.
-The fines were paid and the inmates were released. - e.
+The fines were paid and the inmates were released.

+- e.
 On 1st of March, 2019.
 Twenty-seven students were in attendance, led by two staff-clinicians.
 On this occasion, we were able to meet the DCP who gave the go-ahead.
 Fifteen inmates were interviewed and the following items delivered at the prisons: one bag of rice (50 kg), four dozens of bathroom slippers, sanitary pads, dozens of bathing soap, amongst others. - f.
 Visit to the prisons on 20th March, 2019 was upon invitation by the Chief Judge of Ekiti State.
 He invited the College of Law to join his entourage to visit the prisons on his annual visit to exercise his prerogative of mercy.
-On that occasion, ten students visited, led by the Director and the Administrator of the ABUAD Law Clinic; twenty one inmates were released on this occasion.
+On that occasion, ten students visited, led by the Director and the Administrator of the ABUAD Law Clinic; twenty one inmates were released on this occasion. - g.
+The members of the Afe Babalola Law Clinic had visited the Ado-Ekiti Correctional Centre on the 16th of December and had been opportuned to witness an abridged trial.
+The members witnessed an abridged trial were inmates awaiting trial were brought before the Chief Justice for him to exercise his discretionary rights to grant freedom to detained accused persons who have awaited trial in most cases longer than they should and would when they get judgement.
+It was an eye opening trail for the students as well as another example of practical justice system to save accused persons from an undue long waiting periods to be tried.
+The Chief Justice attended to about 300 inmates, at various stages of trial, most if which were awaiting trial, the Honourable Chief Justice released some of the inmates who have exceeded their jail term if they were convicted for the offence they were charged.
+The also varied the bail term for others whose bail conditions were stringent.
+Those persons whose case files need futher action by the DPP were however, not released.